Madhuri804/Amazon_Sales_Performance_Dashboard-/README.md

 # Amazon_Sales & Performance_Dashboard

 ## 📌 Project Title
-**Advanced Amazon Power BI Dashboard - Multi-Screen with Tooltips & TRIM**
+**Advanced Amazon Power BI Dashboard - Multi-Screen with Tooltips**

 ## 📖 Description
 This project is a **comprehensive Power BI dashboard** designed to analyze **Amazon** data with advanced visualizations and interactive insights.
 It features **multiple screens**, **tooltips for enhanced user experience**, and **data cleaning techniques**.
 The dashboard provides deep insights into various performance metrics, trends, and analytics.